How to Make a Ghost Out of Packing Tape

 Step 2: Wrap in plastic wrap

 Wrap the posed doll in cling wrap.
 The details of the doll are quite small, so don’t worry too much about getting it perfect.
-We’re going for general form rather than an exact replica for this ghost.
+We’re going for a general form rather than an exact replica of this ghost.
 The hands and hair can just sort of fade into nothing…

 Don’t wrap each individual leg.
-Simple wrap in a loose skirt shape for now, and we’ll add more form in the next step.
+For now, wrap it in a loose skirt shape, and we’ll add more form in the next step.

 Step 3: Wrap in duct tape